smartcontractkit/chainlink/crib/README.md

-# Chainlink cluster (Depracated)
+# Crib Devspace Setup

-**This copy of the chart is deprecated, it will be replaced with the dependency reference to the chart defined in the chainlink repo**
+CRIB is a devspace configuration to launch CCIP enabled chainlink cluster

-Example CL nodes cluster for system level tests
+ CL nodes cluster for system level tests

 Install `kubefwd` (no nixpkg for it yet, planned)